Prince George, Duke of Kent: Marriage and children

-On 9 October 1934, in anticipation of his forthcoming marriage to his second cousin, Princess Marina of Greece and Denmark, he was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
-The couple married on 29 November 1934 at Westminster Abbey.
+On 9 October 1934, in anticipation of his forthcoming marriage to his second cousin, Princess Marina of Greece and Denmark, George was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
+The couple married on 29 November at Westminster Abbey.
 This was followed by a Greek ceremony in the private chapel at Buckingham Palace, which was converted into an Orthodox chapel for the liturgy.
 They had three children: